madc0w/tigermom/README.md

 # Nuxt 3 + MongoDB (TypeScript)

 A minimal starter using Nuxt 3 (Vue 3) with a MongoDB backend via Nitro server routes, all in TypeScript.
+Includes basic email/password authentication.

 ## Prerequisites